ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-3-2.md

-Chapter 3: Understanding Personal and Professional Relationships: Identifying Key Elements of Effective Relationships
+Identifying Key Elements of Effective Relationships
 =====================================================================================================================

 Effective personal and professional relationships are critical for managing conflict in small businesses.
 In this chapter, we will explore key elements of effective relationships.